ldbc/ldbc_snb_datagen_spark/README.md

 ### Troubleshooting

-* When running the tests, they throw a `java.net.UnknownHostException: your_hostname: your_hostname: Name or service not known` coming from `org.apache.hadoop.mapreduce.JobSubmitter.submitJobInternal`.
+* When running the tests, they might throw a `java.net.UnknownHostException: your_hostname: your_hostname: Name or service not known` coming from `org.apache.hadoop.mapreduce.JobSubmitter.submitJobInternal`.
 The solution is to add an entry of your machine's hostname to the `/etc/hosts` file: `127.0.1.1 your_hostname`.